car251290/Fullstack-soccer/README.md

 A RESTful API -- also referred to as a RESTful web service or REST API -- is based on representational state transfer (REST), which is an architectural style and approach to communications often used in web services development.

+##Express.js
+express or simply Express, is a back end web application framework for Node.js, released as free and open-source software under the MIT License.
+It is designed for building web applications and APIs.[3]
+It has been called the de facto standard server framework for Node.js.

 ## JavaScript

  (JS) is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.
 While it is most well-known as the scripting language for Web pages, many non-browser environments also use it, such as Node.js, Apache CouchDB and Adobe Acrobat.
 JavaScript is a prototype-based, multi-paradigm